Compare

 Why do some apps use percentage-based pricing?

 Percentage pricing aligns the app's revenue with the merchant's revenue — the app makes more when you make more.
-This sounds fair in theory, but in practice it means the app's revenue grows automatically without delivering additional value.
+This sounds fair in theory, but in practice the app's revenue grows automatically without delivering additional value.
 Your 500th order requires the same app functionality as your 5th.

 Does BrandLift have any percentage-based fees?